 The School of Computer Science has a Linux network available for all SCS students, faculty and staff.
-There are fully configured Linux servers based on Ubuntu 20.04 available for remote access on which you can run experiments or set up a personal website.

 The SCS Linux servers have the following available:

 - you have 1 GB of server disk space available in your home directory

 - you can set up a personal SCS website

 If you require more omicron servers, you can contact the SCS Tech Staff and request more servers.

 If you are enrolled in an SCS course, you can create an SCS Linux Account using the school’s account management system:

 The SCS Linux Network is only accessible from within Carleton.
 You can access the Linux network if you are: